Pakistan PM Imran Khan wins trust vote in National Assembly | Politics

 Pakistan PM Imran Khan wins trust vote in National Assembly

-Pakistan Prime Minister Imran Khan on Saturday won a trust vote in the National Assembly, ending the political uncertainty in the country and strengthening his government's legitimacy after an embarrassing defeat of the finance minister in the hotly-contested Senate elections.
+Pakistan Prime Minister Imran Khan on Saturday comfortably won a trust vote in the National Assembly amid opposition boycott, bolstering his government's position after an embarrassing defeat in this week's hotly-contested Senate elections.

 Prime Minister Khan secured 178 votes in the 342-member lower house of Parliament during a special session convened on the directives of President Arif Alvi.
 He required 172 votes for a simple majority.